STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering

-Using the computed scores $\{s_f\}_{f=1}^F$, we partition the video into $K$ equal temporal segments, where $K$ is set to our fixed sampling budget (e.g., $K=16$).
+\bparagraph{Temperature-Scaled Sampling.} Using the computed scores $\{s_t\}_{t=1}^T$, we partition the video into $K$ equal temporal segments, where $K$ is set to our fixed sampling budget.
+This segmentation ensures global temporal coverage, preventing the model from overfitting to isolated events and preserving the broader narrative context.
 In policy optimization, maintaining exploration is essential for preventing premature convergence~\cite{sutton2018reinforcement}.
 If STRIVE were to deterministically select the single highest-scoring frame from each segment (pure exploitation), it would severely restrict visual diversity, inadvertently recreating the low-variance bottleneck.
 To enforce structured exploration, we employ \textbf{temperature-scaled softmax sampling}~\cite{sutton2018reinforcement}.
-For a segment spanning frames $\{v_{t}\}_{t=s_i}^{e_i}$, we sample the representative frame index $t_i$ stochastically using:
+For a segment spanning frames from index $t=s_i$ to $e_i$, we sample the representative frame index $t_i$ stochastically using:

 The temperature $\tau > 0$ controls the exploration-exploitation trade-off.
 A lower $\tau$ sharpens the distribution to exploit the most query-aligned frames, while a higher $\tau$ encourages broader temporal exploration.
-This probabilistic approach empirically maintains that the model predominantly attends to relevant visual evidence while preserving the intra-group diversity necessary for meaningful relative advantage estimates.
+This probabilistic approach empirically ensures that the model predominantly attends to relevant visual evidence while preserving the intra-group diversity necessary for meaningful relative advantage estimates.